DamianEdwards/aspnet5-workshop/Labs/Introduction to ASP.NET 5.md

   </html>
   ```

-1. Run the application and navigate to `/index.html` in the browser.
+1. Run the application and navigate to the root.
+It should show the hello world middleware.
+1. Navigate to `index.html` and it should show the static page in `wwwroot`.

+## Adding default document support

+1. Change the static files middleware in `Startup.cs` from `app.UseStaticFiles()` to `app.UseFileServer()`.
+2. Run the application.
+The default page `index.html` should show when navigating to the root of the site.